nnecklace/acskl/documents/requirement-specification.md

 ### Login view
 - User can create users on the message server
-  - Usernames are limited to 20 characters UTF-8
+  - Usernames are limited to 20 characters UTF-8 [Done]
 - User can login to the message server if the username exists
   - No password required
   - If username doesn't exist, a message will appear indicating that the username needs to be created

 ### Chat view
 - User can send a message to the chat
-  - Message are limited to 1000 characters
+  - Message are limited to 1000 characters [Done]
   - Message will be added to the bottom of the list
 - User can view messages on the chat
 - User can delete their own messages